-Teachers may give pre-signed passes to students to visit the library, computer lab, or their classroom.
+Teachers may give pre-signed passes to students to visit the library or their classroom during 10th period.
 Pre-signed passes are used when students require additional help, need to make up work or when assignments need to be completed.
-Students will need permission from their teachers, but do not need to carry their planners to the restroom.
+Passes are also required to use the restroom during class.